KavyaSethia/Reminder-bot/README.md

 - Delete reminder --> This feature is use to delete the existing reminder.
 - Get all reminder --> This feature will give the list of all reminders till that date.
 - Mark reminder as complete -->
-- reminder notification --> This feature is use to give notification of the reminder at a specific time on the screen.
+- reminder notification --> This feature is use to get notification of the reminder at a specific time on the screen.
-- view summary of reminder-total completed, missed and upcoming
+- view summary of reminder --> This feature gives the total completed, missed and upcoming

 ## Documentation